-The Gold Card is available to residents of the tax district who are sixty (60) years of age or older.
-(The following school districts are considered within the tax-paying district: Athens, Brownsboro, Chandler, Crandall, Cross Roads, Eustace, Frankston, Kaufman, Kemp, La Poynor, Mabank, Malakoff, Murchison, Palestine, Scurry-Rosser, Terrell, and Trinidad.)
-There is a onetime fee of \$10.00 for each card.
-The benefits of the TVCC Gold Card are
+The Gold Card is available to residents of the tax district who are 60 years of age or older.
+(The following school districts are considered within the tax-paying district: Athens, Brownsboro, Chandler, Crandall, Cross Roads, Eustace, Frankston, Kaufman, Kemp, La Poynor, Mabank, Malakoff, Murchison, Palestine, Scurry-Rosser, Terrell and Trinidad.)
+There is a one-time fee of \$10.00 for each card.
+The benefits of the TVCC Gold Card include

-- Free admission to football games, non-conference basketball games (half off for conference games), plays, concerts, art shows, guest lectures, and forums. - · Library privileges which includes computer and internet access. - Enrollment in college credit and the non-credit Learning for Life Academy courses at one-half the regular tuition on a space available basis.
+- free admission to football games, non-conference basketball games (half off for conference games), plays, concerts, art shows, guest lectures, and forums; - library privileges which includes computer and internet access; and - enrollment in college credit and the non-credit Learning for Life Academy courses at one-half the regular tuition on a space available basis.

-Gold Cards can be obtained at the Community Services offices located on the campuses at Athens, Palestine, or Terrell.
+Gold Cards can be obtained at the Community Services offices located on the Athens, Palestine or Terrell campuses.